ondahjames/airbnb-clone-project/README.md

 -Authorization: Control what authenticated users can do, define roles and permissions "e.g., admin vs. user" -Input Validation: Prevent attackers from sending harmful data, validating and sanitizing all inputs to stop SQL injection, XSS, or command injection attacks
 -Encryption: Protect data in transit and at rest, using HTTPS (TLS/SSL) for all API communication to encrypt sensitive data like passwords or tokens
--Logging and Monitoring: Track API activity for unusual behavior, by using monitoring tools to detect failed logins, high traffic spikes, or suspicious access patterns.
+-Logging and Monitoring: Track API activity for unusual behavior, by using monitoring tools to detect failed logins, high traffic spikes, or suspicious access patterns
--API Gateway: Use an API gateway (like AWS API Gateway or Kong) to manage and secure API traffic, which helps with authentication, rate limiting, and request routing.
+-API Gateway: Use an API gateway (like AWS API Gateway or Kong) to manage and secure API traffic, which helps with authentication, rate limiting, and request routing

+## CI/CD Pipeline
+-Continuous Integration (CI) and Continuous Deployment (CD) are essential practices in modern software development.
+They automate the process of building, testing, and deploying code, ensuring faster delivery, fewer errors, and consistent quality

+-Why It’s Important: Implementing a CI/CD pipeline helps the Airbnb Clone project by: Automatically testing code changes before merging, Ensuring stable and reliable deployments, "reducing manual effort and human error" "allowing quick updates and continuous improvement"

+-Tools Used:
+GitHub Actions: Automates code testing, building, and deployment directly from the repository
+Docker: Packages the application into containers for consistent environments across development and production

+##